moaminsharifi/subtitle-flow/CONTRIBUTING.md

 ---

-Thank you for contributing to Subtitle Sync!
+Thank you for contributing to Subtitle Flow!
 Your efforts help make subtitle editing accessible to everyone. 🙏

 If you have questions, don't hesitate to ask.
 We're here to help!